manutamminen/chlamy_proteome_evolution/README.md

-# Code and data for the _Chlamydomonas reinhardtii_ proteomic evolution experiment
+# Code and data for the _Chlamydomonas reinhardtii_ proteome evolution experiment

 ## The project code is available at